MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-rxqueue-set-notification-enabled.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Implemented by the client driver to enable device's receive queue notification.
+Implemented by the client driver to enable receive queue notification for the associated device.

 Syntax
 ------